Goaty-yagi/holbertonschool-monty/README.md

 20
 ```
 You might need to make you file executable with `chmod +x bytecodes/your_monty.m` (if necessary)

+## ExpectedErrors
+While using this software, users may encounter specific known issues or errors.
+Here are a few examples:

+- `USAGE: monty file`: If the user does not give any file or more than one argument to your program.

+- `Error: Can't open file <file>`: If, for any reason, it’s not possible to open the file.

+- `L<line_number>: unknown instruction <opcode>`: If the file contains an invalid instruction.

+- `Error: malloc failed`: If you can’t malloc anymore.

+- `L<line_number>: usage: push integer`: if <int> is not an integer or if there is no argument given to push.

+- `L<line_number>: can't pint, stack empty`: If the stack is empty with pint operation.

+- `L<line_number>: can't pop an empty stack`: If the stack is empty with pop operation.

+- `L<line_number>: can't swap, stack too short`: If the stack contains less than two elements with swap operation.

+- `L<line_number>: can't add, stack too short`: If the stack contains less than two elements with add operation.

 ## Authors :selfie:

 - Warren Markham https://github.com/WarrenTheRabbit